Adnan-Najjar/adnan-najjar.github.io/content/posts/Software_Archirecrure.md

 - Simpler Interface
 - Less Dependence (Weak coupling)
 - Easier to change
-Cons:
+ons:
 - Access to underlying classes
 ---
 ### Mediator
 one mediator to rule them all
 Pros:
-- Central Control
+- entral Control
-- Easier Communications
+- Easier ommunications
 - Better reuseability
-Cons:
+ons:
-- Can be slower
+- an be slower
 - Single point of failure
-- Can get complicated
+- an get complicated
 ---
-### Model-View-Controller (MVC)
+### Model-View-ontroller (MVC)
 - Model (the core)
-- Controller
+- ontroller
 - View (display info)
 Pros:
 - Decoupled
 - Flexible and Reusable
-Cons:
+ons:
-- Complex
+- omplex